Source: Invest in Greece

 Residence permits offered to investors and executives can be renewed every five years, as long as they maintain their position in relation to the investment and the investment continues to be active.
 In addition, they may be accompanied by their family members - spouse, unmarried children up to the age of 21, and the first degree ascendants of the spouses - who are also beneficiaries of the right to enter and obtain a residence permit.

-For information about the legal basis and the process is available, along with documentation and application process contact Valmas Associates in the relevant section of our website.
+For information about the application process contact Valmas Associates in the relevant section of our website.

 According to Greek Law: